thifranc/shinken-webui-wiki-up/Installation.md

 Then, you may want to look how to enable modules like [authentication](ins-authenticating), [preferences](ins-storing), [graphs](ins-graphing) and even [logs&availability](ins-logs).

+## Updating from previous installation

+If you are updating from previous installation, you should consider getting the new webui2.cfg file and change its content to adapt to your configuration.
+Default `webui2.cfg` is available here: https://github.com/shinken-monitoring/mod-webui/blob/master/etc/modules/webui2.cfg

 ## Expert install: from the Github repository

 Assuming you already installed from Shinken.IO, you simply need to replace the content of your *modules/webui* directory with the content of the *module* directory from the github repository.